devilthecoder1123/CRUD-APP-REACTJS/README.md

-# This is a simple CRUD (Create, Read, Update, Delete) application built using React.js.
+## This is a simple CRUD (Create, Read, Update, Delete) application built using React.js.
 The application allows users to perform basic CRUD operations on a collection of data items.
 The data items are displayed in a list, and users can add new items, edit existing items, and delete items from the list.

-Features
+### Features
+**
 Create: Users can add new data items to the list by filling out a form and clicking the "Add" button.
 Read: Users can view the list of data items, which are displayed in a visually appealing and user-friendly manner.
 Update: Users can edit the data items in the list by clicking the "Edit" button, modifying the data, and saving the changes.
 Delete: Users can delete data items from the list by clicking the "Delete" button.
 Technologies Used
 React.js: A popular JavaScript library for building user interfaces.
-Redux: A state management library for managing application state.
 Axios: A promise-based HTTP client for making API calls.
-Bootstrap: A popular CSS framework for building responsive and mobile-first web applications.
+Semantic UI: A popular CSS framework for building responsive and mobile-first web applications.
+**
-Installation
+### Installation
 Clone the repository to your local machine using git clone.
 Navigate to the project directory and run npm install to install the dependencies.
 Run npm start to start the development server.